TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 ## 4. Clean up environment
 1. Go to CloudFormation and "Delete" "eks-workers" stack you created.
 2. After above is deleted also "Delete" the "AWS-Infra" stack.
+3. Delete and empty also S3 bucket your created.

 ## What next?
 * Look around in the environment - EKS, EC2, Lambda, EventBridge - how things relate ?